 Alternative Options

-Although the address of this State Park puts it in Huntington, PA, the drive between town center and the park will take about half of an hour.
+Although the address of this State Park puts it in Huntington, PA, the drive between the town center and the park takes about half an hour.

 State College is also about a half hour away by car.